stormasm/ghw-doc/ghw.md

 Users are welcome to generate out their own custom views along with the data sets to their liking.

+# Next.js to Create-React-App

-# Refactoring AppDrawer from Next-js to Create-React-App
+This section is about refactoring AppDrawer from Next.js to Create-React-App

 This section will outline the details of how to transform the [Material-UI Docs](https://material-ui.com/)